yoiwa/python-httpauth-lib/README.md

-# DOORMEN httpauth-lib for Python
+# httpauth-lib for Python

-This is a fresh implementation of HTTP Digest and other authentication schemes.
+This is a fresh implementation of HTTP Digest and other authentication schemes for both server-side and client-side.
 This library supports various advanced features of HTTP authentication for which many existing libraries do not support:

  - Multiple challenges as defined in RFC 7235.
  - Basic authentication scheme with UTF-8 support.
- - Advanced features of Digest authentication scheme:
+ - Digest authentication scheme with advanced features:
    - SHA-256 and SHA-256-sess algorithm (RFC 7616).
    - support for both qop=auth and qop=auth-int (RFC 7616).
    - UTF-8 support with proper multilingual header format (RFC 5987, required in RFC 7616).

-The library includes server-side support adapters for Flask and Eve framework, as well as that for `http.server` standard library in Python.
+The library includes server-side support adapters for Flask and Eve frameworks, as well as that for `http.server` standard library in Python.
 Client-side support of Digest authentication for the `requests` library is also included.
 Adapting to other frameworks should be easy, provided that such framework can properly handle